LagoVista/docs/PipelineModules/Index.md

 title: Pipeline Modules
 keywords: pipelinemodules

-status: readyforreview
+status: readyforapproval
 created: 20170922
-updated: 20170922
+updated: 20171012
 createdby: Kevin D. Wolf
-updatedby: Kevin D. Wolf
+updatedby: klworkman
 ---
 [Home](../Index.md)

 # Pipeline Modules

-To allow for maximum reuse and scalability you build your application as a set of pipeline modules.
-Once the [listener](Listener.md) receives a message that is handed off to the [planner](Planner.md) to determine processing a [route](../Routes/Route.md) is created.
+To allow for maximum reuse and scalability, build your application as a set of Pipeline Modules.
+Once the [Listener](Listener.md) receives a message that is handed off to the [Planner](Planner.md) to determine processing, a [Route](../Routes/Route.md) is created.

-A route is series of pipeline modules that are executed sequentially to perform processing on the incoming messages.
+A route is a series of Pipeline Modules that are executed sequentially to perform processing on incoming messages.

-The following are the default pipeline modules that make up a typical route.
+The following are the default Pipeline Modules that make up a typical route:

-* [Sentinel](Sentinel.md) - Authenticates and potentially descrypts the message
+* [Sentinel](Sentinel.md) - Authenticates and potentially decrypts the message
-* [Input Translator](InputTranslator.md) - Extract values from input message
+* [Input Translator](InputTranslator.md) - Extracts values from the input message
 * [Workflow](Workflow.md) - Performs any business logic and prepares output messages
-* [Output Translator](OutputTranslator.md) - Converts outputs from the workflow back into a format the device can understand
+* [Output Translator](OutputTranslator.md) - Converts outputs from the workflow back into a format that the device can understand
-* [Transmitter](Transmitter.md) - Send values back to the device, either directly or queueing thenm
+* [Transmitter](Transmitter.md) - Sends values back to the device, either directly or by queueing them

-Most of the time message business logic is done in the [workflow module](Workflow.md).
-The worflow allows for a significant amount of customization in the form of scripting and creating [state machines](../Workflows/StateMachines.md) however if these don't meet your needs you can always create pipeline modules with custom code and deploy them as containers to participate in the device workflow.
+Most of the time, message business logic is done in the [Workflow Module](Workflow.md).
+The workflow allows for a significant amount of customization in the form of scripting and creating [State Machines](../Workflows/StateMachines.md).
+If these don't meet your needs, you can always create Pipeline Modules with custom code and deploy them as containers to participate in the device workflow.